Articles, thoughts and essays.

 SUNRISE

-the rising of the morning sun.
+The rising of the morning sun.

-Time moves through us, and we move through time, in what appears to be an endless series of cyclic oscillations.
-The days pass, and they leave their mark upon us, and upon everything around us.
-Yet something remains, unchanged, waiting patiently hidden away, for that very last day of all days: "The Day" that will arise and mark eternity.
+Time moves through us, and we move, through time, in what seems to be an endless series of cyclic oscillations.
+The days pass, and they leave their mark upon us, and upon every single thing around us.

-That place is the sunrise.
+That place, is the sunrise.

 ********* WE NEVER LEARN

-it’s always waiting for you.”
-Matilda held a sweaty glass of Jim Beam and Coke to her pursed lips, and drank deeply.
+“It always turns out that way.
+No matter which way you turn, it’s always waiting.”
+Matilda held a sweaty glass of Jim Beam and Coke to her pursed lips and drank deeply.

-Why do we choose these losers for men, and then sit around complaining about how they treated us bad and never could do one good thing for us?
-What’s the deal with that?
-You’d imagine we’d learn after a while.”
-Ginnie looked at Matilda, and then out the window.
-Her blue-green eyes glowed like a flame.
+"Why do we choose these losers for men, and then sit around constantly complaining about how they treated us bad and never could do one good thing for us?
+I mean, what’s the deal with that?"

-“I’m beginning to wonder why we even bother with men at all.
+And another thing,” she continued, “I’m beginning to wonder why we even bother with men at all.
 Let’s just turn lesbo!”

 “Stop it!”
 Matilda said, as she pushed away Ginnie’s hand from her leg.

-The two girls had each gone through a number of different relationships, but none seemed to work out.
+The two girls had each gone through their fair share of different relationships, but none seemed to work out.
 Sex was generally the only thing that really ever got accomplished in any of them.
-Seeing how they were nineteen and twenty years old respectively, they didn’t have much experience on which to base decisions.

 “Good God Virginia, watch what you’re doing!”